 San Hou Lei

 One of Macau’s best-known food joints for its egg tarts, rather than just offering the traditional tart, this restaurant also sells fresh milk ones.
 It is usually crowded with tourists, so expect to wait if you really want to taste this one of a kind delicacy.
 Their pork buns are also a must.
 Tucked away in one of Taipa Village’s lesser-known alleys, this place serves great food starting early, ideal for those looking not only to grab a bite before work but also something to eat after a long night out clubbing.

-Opening hours: daily, 7:00am–6:00pm.
+Opening hours: Daily, 7:00am–6:00pm

 San Hou Lei Rua do Regedor 13, Taipa, Macau, +853 2882 7313